On this dayApr 22, 1987

 U.S. Supreme Court Rules Racial Bias "Inevitable" in Criminal Justice System

-On April 22, 1987, the United States Supreme Court rejected a black man's death penalty appeal grounded in claims of racial inequality and instead accepted proven racial sentencing disparities as "an inevitable part of our criminal justice system."
+On April 22, 1987, the U.S. Supreme Court rejected a Black man's death penalty appeal grounded in claims of racial inequality and instead accepted proven racial sentencing disparities as "an inevitable part of our criminal justice system."

 In its 5-4 decision in McCleskey v.
 Kemp, the Court accepted the Baldus Study's findings as valid, but held that the evidence was not enough to reverse the conviction and sentence because there was no proof that any individual had intentionally discriminated against Mr. McCleskey on the basis of race.
 In other words, without clear evidence that the discrimination was impactful and purposeful, the Court would not act.
 In dissent, Justice William Brennan wrote that the majority was motivated to deny relief by a "fear of too much justice."

 The Court's ruling upheld the constitutionality of racially biased capital punishment in America and remains the law today.
-The United States has executed more than 1,200 people since 1987, including Warren McCleskey, who died in the electric chair on September 26, 1991.
+The U.S. has executed more than 1,200 people since 1987, including Warren McCleskey, who died in the electric chair on September 26, 1991.